 The times you spend in the center dropping off and picking up your child are important times of communication between the school and home.
 In order to make the best use of these opportunities and to meet your child's needs during these times of transition, we ask that you not use your cell phone at anytime while inside the center or during carpool drop off or pick up.

 Health Policies

 The policies below have been revised to reflect current pandemic situations.
-Violations of the health policies may result in forfeiture of enrollment.

 The Willow School does not provide sick childcare.

 If your child exhibits any symptoms below he/she should not be brought to school: